nhsengland/datascience/docs/meta_page.md

 # Site Info

 ## Contribution
 The guide for contributing to this website can be be found [here](https://github.com/nhsengland/datascience/blob/main/CONTRIBUTE.md).
-Please feel free to follow those steps and reach out to [amaia.imazblanco1@nhs.net](mailto:amaia.imazblanco1@nhs.net) or [sam.hollings1@nhs.net](mailto:sam.hollings1@nhs.net) for review and approval.
+Please feel free to follow those steps and reach out to [amaia.imazblanco1@nhs.net](mailto:amaia.imazblanco1@nhs.net) for review and approval.

 ## Contributors ✨